clown36899/Rhythmandjoy_calendar/replit.md

 - Multiple calendar instances to display different practice rooms simultaneously
 - Korean localization (ko.js) for all calendar interfaces

+**Data Caching Strategy (New)**
+- All booking data (1,000+ events) loaded once on page load
+- Data cached in browser memory for instant navigation
+- No network requests when switching months/rooms
+- Supabase Realtime automatically refreshes cache on data changes

 **Room Management System**
 - Five separate practice rooms (A, B, C, D, E halls) each with distinct:
   - Google Calendar ID for event synchronization